Undergraduate BiologyPage address: http://cset.mnsu.edu/biology/programs/ugrad/

 A variety of undergraduate majors are available through our department.
 The Biology B. S. major offers a core program intended to develop a common background in biology and additional upper level courses designed to provide specialized options.
 Students typically take a broad-based General Biology major or an emphasis in one of the following 7 areas: Cytotechnology, Ecology, Biomedical Sciences, Microbiology, Plant Science, Toxicology, or Zoology.
 Other degree programs associated with our department include: Biotechnology, Environmental Sciences, Food Science Technology, Medical Laboratory Sciences, and Science Teaching.
 Follow the links below and to the left to explore the opportunities we can provide to help you find you successful career in the biological sciences.

-Pre-Professional Programs, like Pre-medicine, Pre-dental, Pre-optometry, and Pre-forestry, etc, should contact the CSET Advising Office for further information.
+Pre-Professional Programs, like Pre-medicine, Pre-dental, Pre-optometry, and etc, should contact the CSET Advising Office for further information.

 - Biology (B.S.)
 Options - This includes general biology, biomedical sciences, cytotechnology, ecology, microbiology, plant science, toxicology, and zoology.
 Further descriptions of these emphases and a sample 4-year completion plan for each of them is available using the links in the left-hand column.